JKutt/transformers_segmentation/courses/deepMag/report/document.md

     return Data*zeta*dV
 ```

 Even with the single python `for` loop, the algorithm can calculate a 536,870,912 cell model at 1,048,576 stations in 4.7 seconds targeting a RTX 3070 8GB GPU.
-This is impressively fast compare to numerous hours it could take traditional methods ([](https://doi.org/10.1016/j.jappgeo.2019.04.009)).
-With a distibuted system the time can be further reduced by sending each iteration of the `for` loop to an independent node with a capable GPU(s).
+This is impressively fast compared to numerous hours it could take traditional methods ([](https://doi.org/10.1016/j.jappgeo.2019.04.009)).
+With a distibuted system the time could be further reduced by sending each iteration of the `for` loop to an independent node with a capable GPU(s).

-Furthermore, the kernel itself could be optimized further.
-By utilising the geometry of the receivers, there is potential to use the symetry to reduce the number of receivers required for calculation.
-Anther optimization but a less impactful one are to make use of pre-calculating the trignometric functions and storing them for subsequent use.
+Furthermore, the kernel itself could be further optimized.
+By utilising the geometry of the receivers, there is potential to use the symetry to reduce the number of receivers required for the calculation.
+Another optimization but a less impactful one is to make use of pre-calculating the trignometric functions and storing them for subsequent use.
 Trignometric function are often costly, so reducing the amount of times to calculate common results improves the kernel's performance.

 ## Buried block simulation

-Using the above kernel, the forward data of a magnetic block in a half space is calculated with mesh parameters:
+Using the above kernel, the simulated data of a magnetic block in a half space is calculated with mesh parameters:
 - number of x cells = 1024
 - number of y cells = 1024
 - number of z cells = 512